 We may issue additional equity securities to raise capital, make acquisitions or for a variety of other purposes.
 For example, we recently completed the acquisition of Vivint Solar, in which we issued 0.55 shares of our common stock for each share of Vivint Solar's common stock owned prior to the acquisition, which resulted in dilution to our stockholders.
 Additional issuances of our capital stock may be made pursuant to the exercise or conversion of new or existing convertible debt securities (including the Notes), warrants, stock options or other equity incentive awards to new and existing service providers.
 Any such issuances will result in dilution to existing holders of our stock.
 We also rely on equity-based compensation as an important tool in recruiting and retaining employees.
-The amount of dilution due to equity-based compensation of our employees and other additional issuances of our common stock or securities convertible into or exchangeable or exercisable for our common stock could be substantial, and the market price of our common stock could decline.
+The amount of dilution due to equity-based compensation of our employees and other additional issuances of our common stock could decline.